What’s The Cure For Depression And Anxiety?

 - Some become taller and then fill out.

-- Their relationship with their body can be challenged, especially if their growth sequence causes them to feel like they don’t fit in.
+- Their relationship with their bodies can be challenging, especially if their growth sequence causes them to feel like they don’t fit in.

-- Preteens and teens may try out new looks and styles.
-Or dress to fit in or to stand out.
+- Preteens and teens may try out new looks and styles, often dressing to fit in or to stand out.

-- Some kids focus on what they don’t like about their body.
+- Some kids focus on what they don’t like about their bodies.